Overview

 1. Introduction to MLOps and LLMOps

-- MLOps vs. LLMOps: Key differences and challenges
+- MLOps vs. GenAIOps/LLMOps: Key differences and challenges

 - LLM lifecycle: Pre-training, fine-tuning, inference, and monitoring